1. Feature Overview

 - You can only perform one reallocation at a time.

-Once you’ve added your territories, you can view them on the left side of your screen under Areas.
+Once you’ve added your territories, you can view them on the left side of your screen under Territories.

 - To search for specific territories, use the Search bar.

-- To get a detailed view of your territories and their hierarchy (parent-child territories), enable Expand All Areas.
+- To get a detailed view of your territories and their hierarchy (parent-child territories), enable Expand List.

 - To edit your territory, click Edit.

 - To clone your territory, click Clone.
-You can reuse territories by cloning and customising them according to your requirements.
+You can reuse territories by cloning and customizing them according to your requirements.

 - To permanently delete your territory, click Delete.